 A strange quietness has descended on cities across the globe.
-The bustling hubs of Dubai, Paris, Milan, New York, and Mumbai have been replaced with near empty streets as the fight against COVID-19 continues.
+The bustling hubs of Dubai, Paris, Milan, New York, and Mumbai have been replaced with near-empty streets as the fight against COVID-19 continues.

-For urban planners and architects, the way we move through our cities, our daily life, and the demand for physical space has been altered.
+For urban planners and architects, the way we move through our cities, our daily life, and the demand for physical space have been altered.
 It is now a question of easing the tension between densification and disaggregation, the separating out of populations, which is one of the key tools currently being used to hold back infection transmission.

 A move towards denser cities

 New York Governor Andrew Cuomo has blamed the severity COVID-19 in America’s worst-hit city on urban density, tweeting that the high levels of density have been destructive and it must be stopped.

 But will there be a long-term push for cities to sprawl outwards in order to reduce downtown populations?
 Richard Sennett, a professor of urban studies at MIT and senior adviser to the UN on its climate change and cities programme, spoke to the Guardian about solutions moving forward for cities.

 “At the moment we are reducing density everywhere we can, and for good reason.
 But on the whole, density is a good thing: denser cities are more energy efficient.
 So, I think in the long term there is going to be a conflict between the competing demands of public health and the climate.”